Nekland/FeedBundle/README.md

 Thank you to
 -------------

- * yohang who work and help on this project
+ * yohang who work and help (a lot) on this project